San Francisco: Neighborhoods

 The West Side of the city remained largely undeveloped until the early 20th century, due to the region being isolated from downtown because of the rugged terrain of Twin Peaks, Mount Sutro and Mount Davidson.
-Vast sand dunes made up the costal plain with the uninhibited area being dubbed the Outside Lands.
+Vast sand dunes made up the coastal plain with the uninhabited area being dubbed the Outside Lands.
 The creation of Golden Gate Park in 1870–1900 contributed to the area being developed.
 The construction of the Twin Peaks Tunnel in 1918 connected southwest neighborhoods to downtown via streetcar, hastening the development of West Portal, and nearby affluent Forest Hill and St. Francis Wood.
 Further west, stretching all the way to the Pacific Ocean and north to Golden Gate Park lies the vast Sunset District, a large middle-class area with a predominantly Asian population.

 The northwestern quadrant of the city contains the Richmond, a mostly middle-class neighborhood north of Golden Gate Park, home to immigrants from other parts of Asia as well as many Russian and Ukrainian immigrants.
 Together, these areas are known as The Avenues.

-Many piers remained derelict for years until the demolition of the Embarcadero Freeway reopened the downtown waterfront, allowing for redevelopment.
+Many piers remained derelict for years until the demolition of the Embarcadero Freeway in 1991 reopened the downtown waterfront, allowing for redevelopment.
 The centerpiece of the port, the Ferry Building, while still receiving commuter ferry traffic, has been restored and redeveloped as a gourmet marketplace.

 Climate

 San Francisco fog is a regular phenomenon in the summer.

-San Francisco has a warm-summer Mediterranean climate (Köppen: Csb, Trewartha: Csll), characteristic of California's coast, with cool, moist winters and mild dry summers with few hot days.
+San Francisco has a warm-summer Mediterranean climate (Köppen: Csb, Trewartha: Csll), characteristic of California's coast, with cool, moist winters and mild dry summers with occasional warm or hot periods.
 San Francisco's weather is strongly influenced by the cool currents of the Pacific Ocean on the west side of the city, and the water of San Francisco Bay to the north and east.
 This moderates temperature swings and produces a remarkably mild year-round climate with little seasonal temperature variation.

 Among major U.S. cities, San Francisco has the coolest daily mean, maximum, and minimum temperatures for June, July, and August.
 During the summer, rising hot air in California's interior valleys creates a low-pressure area that draws winds from the North Pacific High through the Golden Gate, which creates the city's characteristic cool winds and fog.
 The fog is less pronounced in eastern neighborhoods and during the late summer and early fall.
 The year's warmest month, on average, is September, and on average, October is warmer than July, especially in daytime.

-Temperatures reach or exceed 80 °F on an average of only 21 and 23 days a year at downtown and San Francisco International Airport (SFO), respectively.
+Temperatures reach or exceed 80 °F on an average of 20 to 25 days a year and at downtown and San Francisco International Airport (SFO), respectively.
 The dry period of May to October is mild to warm, with the normal monthly mean temperature peaking in September at 62.7 °F. The rainy period of November to April is slightly cooler, with the normal monthly mean temperature reaching its lowest in January at 51.3 °F.